 Rear door toward the roof line

-Set the swing-door end of the bin to face the eave where the crew works to align walk-in loading paths.
+Set the swing-door end facing the eave where your crew is working so walk-in loading and ground-throw share one path.

 Surface protection